Indigenous metal music

 Indigenous metal is heavy metal music played by indigenous peoples of various colonized regions.
 Bands may play music from across the metal spectrum, though most center indigenous themes, stories, or instruments.
 Groups with indigenous members are sometimes considered to play indigenous metal regardless of the thematic content of their music.

 Indigenous metal entered American popular culture in the 1980s and early 1990s through the commercial success of songs like "Indians" by Anthrax.
 Several Native-fronted bands, such as thrash metal group Testament, also began releasing music dealing with indigenous themes during this period.
 Brazilian band Sepultura helped pioneer the style through the 1996 release of Roots, which was created in collaboration with members of a Xavante community and is noted for its distinct Brazilian percussion, ambient field noise, and chanting.
 A Karajá man features on the cover of the album.

-"True" native metal (heavy metal created by Native American artists who utilize traditional instruments and language) gained popularity throughout the 2000s, especially in parts of Arizona, New Mexico, and Texas.
+"True" native metal (heavy metal created by Native American artists who use traditional instruments and language) gained popularity throughout the 2000s, especially in parts of Arizona, New Mexico, and Texas, where it is more commonly known as rez metal, short for "reservation metal".

 Characteristics

 Themes and lyrics

 The term "indigenous metal" is sometimes conflated with "tribal metal," which is more broadly influenced by pan-indigenous stories and follows Viking metal bands' approach to capturing their culture.
 Indigenous metal is often explicitly defined as exploring themes of "experienced dispossession, liberation, and death" in addition to preserving linguistic and cultural heritage.
-Native American metal bands in the Southwest United States sometimes refer to their musical style as "Rez metal," as it concerns political issues that make it popular amongst youth on reservations.
+Native American metal bands in the Southwest United States sometimes refer to their musical style as "Rez metal," as it concerns political issues that make it popular among youth on reservations.

 Many bands focus on linguistic preservation by singing either partially or exclusively in their indigenous languages.
 Notably, New Zealand band Alien Weaponry have performed several songs in the Māori language on international stages.
 Bands Aborigene and Araña, who write about Maya civilization and Pipil stories, are among the most popular metal acts from El Salvador.